Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- He also adds 51 rushing yards (3.0 ypg) on 38 carries while scoring three touchdowns on the ground.
+- He also has 51 rushing yards on 38 carries with three touchdowns, averaging 3.0 yards per game.

-- The 49ers, who rank 12th in the NFL in points scored, have attempted a pass 50.7% of the time while running the ball 49.3% of the time.

 - Garoppolo has thrown 55 passes in the red zone this season, 45.1% of his team's red zone plays.